Motorhome and Away

 2005 tour Auvergne, Jura and Alsace in France, Tuscany, Umbria, Marche and Lakes in Italy

-2001 tour Bourgogne, Alps and Drôme regions in France
+Bourgogne, Alps and Drôme regions in France

-European Campsites European Aires 2005 European Aires 2006 European Aires 2007
+Aires 2005 Aires 2006 Aires 2007 Stellplatz 2008 Aires 2009 Aires 2010

 We have travelled quite extensively across Europe in recent years mostly in our motorhome but occasionally taking shorter fly-drive holidays.
 From reading our travel logs it can be seen that we prefer to tour the open countryside and discover small towns and villages rather than the larger cities.
 We feel that we see more of each country's everyday lifestyle and like to visit local shops and markets rather than restaurants.
 Although we study maps and guide books before we set off we frequently change our plans and end up in the more remote places away from the main tourist traps.
 That is the beauty of extended holidays which we can now take since we have both retired!

-France is Camping-Car heaven with about eleven thousand sites both municipal and privately owned and ranging from basic to luxury and also plenty of "Aires" where you can usually park overnight, normally with a small charge for the water and waste supply points and even electric hookups.
+France is Camping-Car heaven with about eleven thousand sites both municipal and privately owned ranging from basic to luxury and also plenty of "Aires" where you can usually park overnight, normally with a small charge for the water and waste supply points and even electric hookups.
 In some places you can stay for one night free in a town or village square.
 The Autoroutes around the cities (generally toll free) can be busy and overnighting on autoroute aires is not recommended for security reasons, but we found that the most interesting journeys are along the N and especially the D roads which are generally quieter.

 Piano Grande Umbria